-It was an active summer for the Vancouver, Washington housing market.
-Strong demand and limited inventory pushed home prices higher and led to quicker sales.
-The long-range forecast for Vancouver’s housing market, however, suggests that the market might cool a bit over the coming months.
+The long-range forecast for Vancouver’s housing market suggests that the market will remain relatively the same over coming months.
 This mirrors the broader outlook for the Pacific Northwest as a whole.

 New Home Construction Ramping Up

-For the past couple of years, there has been a notable imbalance between housing supply and demand in the Vancouver area.
-There’s currently around a two-month supply of homes for sale in the area, which is well below the five to six months that most economists consider to be “balanced.”
+For the past couple of years, there has been a notable imbalance between housing supply and demand in the Vancouver area, as already mentioned.
 Similar conditions have been reported across the river in Portland as well.

-The general consensus among housing analysts and economists is that home prices in and around Vancouver, Washington will continue rising in 2017.
-But we could smaller gains compared to those of the last couple of years.
+The general consensus among housing analysts and economists is that home prices in and around Vancouver, Washington will continue rising in 2024, though we may not see the same caliber of gains we saw last year throughout 2024.

-Disclaimer: This story contains housing market predictions and forecasts for Vancouver, Washington.
+Disclaimer: This story contains housing market predictions and forecasts for Vancouver, Washington for 2024.
 Such statements were provided by third parties not associated with our company.
 We have presented them here as an educational service to our readers.

 Ready to Apply For a Home Loan in Vancouver?